 As will be explained in greater detail in the next chapters the environmental and social performance of different entities will be compared with each other to answer the second question.
-The

-A relative approach in absolute terms

-Introducing opportunity costs called relative Sustainable Value Added, allows to determine by which entity the resources should be used.
+The relative corporate contribution to sustainability can thus be measured.
+The concept of Environmental Value Added (Figge 2001) is used and advanced to express this relative contribution in absolute monetary terms.
+This relative contribution, called relative Sustainable Value Added, allows to determine by which entity the resources should be used.
 However, it does not show, if the use of the resource by this entity is sustainable but how much more sustainable (in monetary terms) the use of the resource is in comparison to another entity.

 What might appear like a minor technical modification at first, encompasses a major change in focus on what constitutes the value respectively the cost of a resource.
 Measures that are based on external costs are based on the paradigm of weak sustainability and a situation in which there are two actors, i.e. the producer and the victim of an externality.
 The externality is priced by finding the amount of money that the producer has or would have to pay the victim, so that the victim accepts the externality.
-From this perspective all kinds of capital can be substituted.
-The idea that all externalities can be paid off has often been criticized (e.g. Funtowicz & Ravetz 1994; O'Hara 1998; Rees & Wackernagel 1999; Røpke 1999).
-Sustainable Value Added2 is based on opportunity costs and a model with three actors.
+From this perspective all kinds of capital can be substituted, which has often been criticized (e.g. Funtowicz & Ravetz 1994; O'Hara 1998; Rees & Wackernagel 1999; Røpke 1999).
+Sustainable Value Added is based on opportunity costs and a model with three actors.
 The value of a resource is determined by its alternative use (opportunity cost), i.e. the value another entity would create by using the resource.
 If we assume that resources are used by the entities to create value, it is this foregone value one would have to compensate to acquire the resource from other users.
 Since there is no additional environmental or social impact, on the macro level environmental or social capital is unchanged.
 Consequently, there is no additional damage for which the third actor, the victim, would need to be compensated.
 Substitutability thus does not matter, since we do not substitute different forms of capital for each other but rather change the allocation of a given amount of capital.
 Sustainable Value Added is therefore based on the paradigm of strong sustainability.
 Put in short Sustainable Value Added compensates potential sources of externalities for the avoidance of externalities while traditional approaches compensate victims for the acceptance of externalities.